innoq/SCS/faq.md

 same database system or database cluster is one of the decisions that need to be made as part of the macro architecture.

+### Should a SCS be split by layer?

+SCS makes no assumptions how a system is built internally and its deployables (such as frontend and backend).
+This is fully up to each team's micro architecture decisions.

+However, it is recommended to minimize the number of deployables within a SCS to avoid network latency and complexity by managing internal APIs and remote communication safeguards.
+A good starting point is to have one stateless deployable containing UI and logic and a database for persistent data.

 ### How can I use this document?

 This document is licensed under a Creative Commons license,